custom-computing-ic/fastc/doc/reports/interim/report.md

 programming paradigm, the traditional fetch - decode - execute cycle is inherently sequential and relies on inefficient access to external memory.
-To compensate for this a large area of a modern CPU core is dedicated to caches, branch prediction units and out of order scheduling and retirement units.
+To compensate for this a large area of a modern CPU core is dedicated to caches, branch prediction units and out-of-order scheduling and retirement units.
 This reduces the area of the chip available for performing useful computation.
 Furthermore, although multicore programing is an answer for the processor power wall (which